liufen90/kubeedge/docs/proposals/cloud-edge-custom-message-design.md

 <img src="../images/proposals/router.PNG">

 ### RuleEndpoint and Rule definition
 * A ruleEndpoint defines where messages come from, or where messages go to.
-It contains 4 types: rest, eventbus, api, servicebus.
+It contains 3 types: rest, eventbus, servicebus.
     1. **rest**: a rest endpoint in the cloud.
 It is a source ruleEndpoint to send rest requests to the edge.
+Or a target ruleEndpoint to receive message from edge.

     2. **eventbus**: It is a source ruleEndpoint to send data to the cloud, or a target ruleEndpoint to receive messages from the cloud.

-    3. **api**:  a rest api in cloud.
-It is a target ruleEndpoint to receive messages delivered from edge.

-    4. **servicebus**:  a rest api on edge node.
+    3. **servicebus**:  a rest api on edge node.
 It is a target ruleEndpoint to receive messages delivered from cloud.

 * Rule defines how messages were delivered from source ruleendpoint to target ruleendpoint.
 It contained 3 rule types.

    1. rest->eventbus: users' app calls rest api in cloud to send messages, finally  messages were sent to mqttbroker in edge.
-   2. eventbus->api: users publish messages to mqttbroker in edge, finally messages were sent to api in cloud.
+   2. eventbus->rest: users publish messages to mqttbroker in edge, finally messages were sent to rest api in cloud.
    3. rest->servicebus: users' app calls rest api in cloud to send messages, finally  messages were sent to user's app in edge.

 ### RuleEndpoint and Rule CRD design